PS-ThePhantom/Game-programming-using-QT6-for-beginners/1. Tic-Tac-Toe/README.md

 #Creating TicTacToe game Tutorial
-In this project ou will be learning how to create a simple game of TicTacToe in two ways:
+In this project you will be learning how to create a simple game of TicTacToe in two ways:
 1. creating GUI's manually with code
 2. using Qt Designer to make GUI's